File Sharing, Law, Legal

 UA Student Convicted for Downloading Music & Movies

-Parvin Dhaliwal,18, a student at the University of Arizona (UA), is the first person in country to be convicted of a crime under state law for downloading music and movies.
+Parvin Dhaliwal (18), a student at the University of Arizona (UA), is the first person in country to be convicted of a crime under state law for downloading music and movies.
 Dhaliwal pleaded guilty to possession of counterfeit marks, or unauthorized copies of intellectual property, and was sentenced to a three-month deferred jail sentence, three years of probation, 200 hours of community service and a $5,400 fine.
 Dhaliwal must also take a copyright class at UA and stop using file-sharing applications.
 What makes this conviction notable is that copyright protection is normally a federal matter.

-Continue reading UA Student Convicted for Downloading Music & Movies
+3 Comments on UA Student Convicted for Downloading Music & Movies

 The Pot Calls The Kettle Black: Turning the Tables on Online Music Swapping